 Most of the bauxites display a typical profile comprising the following sequence, from the top down:

 • Hardcap: An indurated iron-rich layer that is usually 1 m to 2 m thick.
-It is generally high in available alumina (AL) and low in reactive silica (SI).
+It is generally high in AL and low in SI;

 • Friable Zone: A partially leached horizon that usually contains a mix of caprock fragments, clasts, nodules, pisolites, and clays.
-It is usually a few meters thick but can exceed several meters in places.
-It is generally high in AL and low in SI.
+It is typically a few meters thick but can exceed several meters in some areas.
+It is generally high in AL and low in SI;

 • Basal Clay: A kaolinitic clay horizon that represents the transition zone between the Friable Zone and the underlying saprolitic material.
 It is generally high in SI and low in AL.

-The Hardcap and Friable Zone are targeted as the ore horizon.
+The Hardcap and Friable Zone contain the mineralization targeted by the mining operation.
 Selective mining practices are applied to minimize the inclusion of Overburden, because of its elevated organic carbon levels, and Basal Clay because of its elevated SI concentrations.
 Within the Hardcap and Friable Zone, the dominant minerals, in order of abundance, are gibbsite, quartz, goethite, kaolinite, and hematite, with lesser amounts of anatase and muscovite.

 Mineralization